What I learned about justice from Dorothy Day

 Jesus did not say “Blessed are you who give contributions to charity” or “Blessed are you who are planning a just society.”
 He said, “Welcome into the Kingdom prepared for you since the foundation of the world, for I was hungry and you fed me.”

 At the heart of what Dorothy did were the works of mercy.
 For her, these were not simply obligations the Lord imposed on his followers.
 As she said on one occasion to Robert Coles, “We are here to celebrate him through these works of mercy.”

-Third: the most radical thing we can do is to try to find the face of Christ in others, and not only those we find it easy to be with but those who make us nervous, frighten us, alarm us, or even terrify us.
-"Those who cannot see the face of Christ in the poor," she used to say, "are atheists indeed."
+Third: The most radical thing we can do is to try to find the face of Christ in others, and not only those we find it easy to be with but those who make us nervous, frighten us, alarm us, or even terrify us.
+“Those who cannot see the face of Christ in the poor,” Dorothy used to say, “are atheists indeed.”